sammyfung/hkdistrictcouncil2019/README.md

 ## LICENSE

 Apache License 2.0 excluding the sample data.
+Sample data comes from HKG website and Wikipedia.